wheatleyinabox/wheatleyinabox/README.md

 I'm a Bachelor's Computer Science student at CalPoly Pomona and I'm learning and exploring the world of web development!

 🫂 Looking for web projects to collaborate on!
-📨 Need help with internship prospects...
+📨 Need help with internship prospects!
 📝 Ask me about my writing! :D

 ## 🔗 Links